mnewswanger/kube-ci/docs/jobs/rules.md

 Each rule also supports inversion.

-Mutliple rules can be combined in both AND / OR combinations.
+Multiple rules can be combined in both AND / OR combinations.
 Rules can be applied to `jobs`, `steps`, and `tasks`.

 ## Generated Labels ##